 Students with exceptional skills in art may select to study in an area of advanced work.
 This may include activities in studio, ceramics, commercial art, jewelry design, art history or any other mutually agreed upon area.

-Prerequisites and other notes: Successful completion of Art II: Two and Three Dimension Art or Honors Art I. At least one honors level art elective as a prerequisite is required for Honors Level.
+Prerequisites and other notes: Successful completion of Art I. At least one honors level art elective as a prerequisite is required for Honors Level.
 Permission of Instructor and approval of the principal are required.